 There is also a useful list of venues that offer accommodation and support to help people set up new businesses in Leeds.

-The Business and IP Centre Leeds offers useful advice including workshops on a range of topics including tax, funding, accommodation, promoting your business.
+The Business and IP Centre Leeds offers useful advice on how to:

 Becoming an interpreter